Automorphic symmetries and $ AdS_n $ integrable deformations: and integrable backgrounds

 \bm{$ AdS_{3} \times S^{3} \times \mathcal{M}_{4} $}.
 In our case $ AdS_{3}/CFT_{2} $ \cite{Sfondrini:2014a} defines $ AdS_{3} \times S^{3} \times \mathcal{M}^{4} $ background under two geometries that preserve 16 supercharges

 $ \alpha $ is related to the relative radii of the spheres.
-As it was stated, the underlying $ R $-matrix is of trigonometric type.
-Here we find same chirality $ AdS_{3} $ Hamiltonian constitutes 6-vertex B type model.
-It can admit either continuous family of deformations (\textit{spectral functional shifts}) when it is mapped to \textit{6-vB} or \textit{single-parameter elliptic deformation} when mapped to \textit{8-vB}.
-Also one can notice that $ AdS_{3} \times S^{3} \times T^{4} $ $ R\text{-/} S $-matrix \cite{Borsato:2013a,Borsato:2014a} can be obtained from $ AdS_{3} \times S^{3} \times S^{3} \times S^{1} $ \cite{Borsato:2015a} by appropriate limits.
-Importantly, we also show that our \textit{6-vB} model allows to embed the two-parameter\footnote{or one-parameter if representation characteristic parametrisation is redefined accordingly} $ q $-deformed $ R $-matrix \cite{Hoare:2015a} that underlies double deformed Metsaev-Tseytlin model \cite{Metsaev:1998a}.
+As it was stated, the underlying $ R $-matrix is of trigonometric type and we find novel 6-vertex B type model to constitute same chirality $ AdS_{3} $ Hamiltonian.
+It can admit either continuous family of deformations (\textit{spectral functional shifts}) when mapped to \textit{6-vB} or \textit{single-parameter elliptic deformation} when mapped to \textit{8-vB}.
+In the present setting, we also confirm that $ AdS_{3} \times S^{3} \times T^{4} $ $ R\text{-/} S $-matrix \cite{Borsato:2013a,Borsato:2014a} can be obtained from $ AdS_{3} \times S^{3} \times S^{3} \times S^{1} $ \cite{Borsato:2015a} by appropriate limits.
+Importantly, we also show that our \textit{6-vB} model allows to embed the two-parameter $ q $-deformed $ R $-matrix \cite{Hoare:2015a} that underlies double deformed Metsaev-Tseytlin model \cite{Metsaev:1998a}.